CS 332

 0.2000 0.6000 1.0000 1.4000 1.8000 2.2000

 The last example created a matrix of floating point numbers, and by default, MATLAB prints these numbers with 4 digits after the decimal point.
 Colon notation can be used to specify a range of indices for a matrix.
 Inside a matrix reference, a single colon by itself specifies an entire row or column.
-The keyword end inside a matrix reference specifies the upper limit of a particular dimension.
+The keyword end inside a reference to the indices of a matrix specifies the upper limit of a particular dimension.
 The following examples illustrate these concepts:

 >> e